Tax information for landholders

 How is site eligibility determined?

 Your land may be eligible for a covenant if it contains ecological values such as a high diversity of native plants and animals, proximity to wildlife corridors, or the presence of threatened species.
-Our conservation staff are trained ecologists and will determine site eligibility on a case by case basis.
+Our conservation staff are trained ecologists and will determine site eligibility in line with Trust for Nature’s covenanting criteria.
 For more detail read about conservation covenants.

 How long does it take to process a conservation covenant?